devmonster423/ios-taxi/README.md

 Tests
 -----
 Tests will be run by [Travis-CI](https://magnum.travis-ci.com/ExygySFO/sfo-short-trips-ios/).
-50% coverage is required for `develop` and 75% coverage is required for `master`.
+70% coverage is required for the `master` branch.
 See [this SO answer](http://stackoverflow.com/questions/31096924/how-to-use-code-coverage-in-xcode-7/31099098#31099098) for how to check code coverage.

 Backlog
 -------